-If you using earlier versions of SmartSense with a SmartSense 1.3.0 Gateway, in order to retain backwards compatibility with the older SmartSense versions using the gateway, ensure that only SFTP is used as the smartsense.upload.provider.type in the gateway configuration.
+If you are using SmartSense versions earlier than 1.3.0 with a SmartSense 1.4.x Gateway, in order to retain backwards compatibility with the older SmartSense versions using the gateway, ensure that only SFTP is used as the smartsense.upload.provider.type in the gateway configuration.

 1. On the host running the HST Gateway, stop the hst-gateway process: